lukebarhoumeh/Reconciliation/README.md

 MSPHub partner.
 Every unique key is listed once in the results grid with status `Matched`, `Missing in Microsoft`, `Mismatched` or `Data Error`.
+The summary line now includes the total number of unique MSPHub keys alongside how many were reported and how many were skipped due to filtering or errors.

 ```csharp
 var svc = new BusinessKeyReconciliationService();